 Big 12 releases 2021 conference football schedule

-IRVING, Texas (AP) The Big 12 released its 2021 conference football schedule Thursday, less than two months after Oklahoma won its sixth consecutive league championship.
+IRVING, Texas — The Big 12 released its 2021 conference football schedule Thursday, less than two months after Oklahoma won its sixth consecutive league championship.

 Iowa State, which lost 27-21 in the Big 12 title game last Dec.
 19, won’t play the Sooners again until going to Norman, Oklahoma, on Nov.
 20, two weeks before the next championship game.